Muqsit/InvMenu/README.md

 bool callback(Player $player, Item $itemClicked, Item $itemClickedWith, SlotChangeAction $action);
 ```

-### Inventory closing â€” Listening to inventory close triggers & How to!
+### Inventory closing — Listening to inventory close triggers & How to!
 To listen to inventory close triggers, you can specify the inventory close callable using
 ```php
 /** @var callable $listener */